“I think the “in-between” space, and the edges and boundaries of a discipline, is where fresh ideas are born”

 I went to Syracuse University School of Architecture and the Architectural Association in London to learn the craft.
 I worked as an intern for the lighting designer Roger Morgan.
 He took me under his wing and made me his assistant draftsman.
 Working for him helped me realize that I could pursue and combine my passions for architecture and theatre.
 I worked briefly for a firm and started my own architecture and design firm shortly after, in 1984.
 My first restaurant project was Sushi Zen in New York in 1983.

 How did you discover your passion for Design?

 As a child, I was constantly making structures, rearranging, building up, tearing down, and starting over.
 I didn’t really think of it as specifically as design back then, but more of increasing awareness of how impactful environments could be.

-Later, our family moved to Guadalajara, Mexico when I was an adolescent.
-The highly energetic and dense urban environments saturated with color, objects, and action exposed me to a thrill and vibrancy that stays with me to this day.
+Later, our family moved to Guadalajara, Mexico, when I was an adolescent.
+The highly energetic and dense urban environments saturated with colour, objects, and action exposed me to a thrill and vibrancy that stays with me to this day.

 What was your design & creative process when working on the “Sage” Furniture set for Benchmark?

 Benchmark was interested in creating a workplace furniture collection inspired by a sense of kinship—each piece should feel related and sit comfortably together, but also serve different functions and have its own unique traits.

 At Rockwell Group, we like to collaborate with partners on products that tell a story, and we thought there was a really interesting dynamic between Benchmark’s simple approach and use of natural materials and our interest in theatrical vibrancy and elegance.